The 2019 Convocation Convention, October 24-27, will be hosted by

 PRE-FILED RESOLUTIONS (continually updated)

-- Disciplinary Board (two lay and two clergy to be elected)
+- Disciplinary Board (three-year term): One lay, two clergy

 The Annual Convocation Convention